intel/torch7/README.md

 Internal-use branch aims to accelerate the elementwise operations such as copy, cadd, adds and so on on CPU platform.
 There is __NO WARRANTY__.
 But all the test case of torch7 pass on this branch.
 To merge the modification to the master branch is working in process.
 Thanks for your concern.

+The related benchmark is WIP, click [here](https://github.com/MlWoo/torch7EwOPBenchmark).

 [![Join the chat at https://gitter.im/torch/torch7](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/torch/torch7?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![Build Status](https://travis-ci.org/torch/torch7.svg)](https://travis-ci.org/torch/torch7)